 audition is required for participation in this ensemble which performs concerts on

-- Woodwind Ensembles - Within the department of music, a number of woodwind ensembles are active in any
+- Woodwind Ensembles — Within the area of music, a number of woodwind ensembles are active in any given

 quartet, saxophone quartet, and woodwind trio.
 The ensembles are coached by SBU faculty